 - (i) The word def: This is a Python keyword which tells Python to create a new function object.
 Every function must start with the def statement. - (ii) The function name (in this case displayPoem):It is up to the programmer to decide what name to give a function.
 The rules for naming functions are the same as those for naming variables. - (iii) Brackets: These provide a mechanism for passing information into functions.
-In this example, no information is being passed into the function and therefore the contents of the brackets is empty. - (iv) Colon: The colon is used to terminate the function header.
+In this example, no information is being passed into the function and therefore nothing appears between the opening and closing brackets. - (iv) Colon: The colon is used to terminate the function header.
 If the colon is omitted,Python will display a syntax error.